Campus Safety Protocol

 Interactions that cannot be conducted while maintaining six-feet of distance should be limited to less than 15 minutes at a time in a 24 hour time period and/or include increased personal protective equipment.

-- Must be worn at all times and should not substitute for physical distancing practices.
+- Multi-layered cloth face coverings over the mouth and nose must be worn at all times INDOORS and should not substitute for physical distancing practices.

 - Are not intended to replace protective equipment for making practices.